 The first step is identifying the type or genre of work you need – Creative, Editorial, Event, Sporting Events, Live Performance, Retail, and Personal.

 Some of the work that we do in editorial, retail, and personal genres has a typical set of steps and associated fees to deliver what most clients need.
-Examples include business headshots, lifestyle portraiture, fine art, classes, coaching, and more.
+Examples include business headshots, lifestyle portraiture, weddings, fine art, classes, coaching, and more.
 Follow the links to the published pricing for these services on our website.

 For commercial, advertising, editorial, performance, or event-related projects, there is a unique set of elements for us to consider.
 This requires we define a clear Scope of Work including a preliminary sense of your budget and timeframe for completion before we can provide you with a cost, time, and resource estimate.
 It can be a bit of an iterative process and timely communication is key for us to provide you with a Project Proposal/Estimate.